jmonster/ghostest-with-the-mostest/README.md

 ## Pre-requisites

-### when using the preconfigured database
+### easy -- using the preconfigured database

 - [Node.JS](https://nodejs.org/en/) (and npm) must be installed

-### when rolling your own database
+### less easy -- rolling your own database

 - [Node.JS](https://nodejs.org/en/) (and npm) must be installed
-- PostgreSQL's [ltree extension](https://www.postgresql.org/docs/current/ltree.html) must be installed and enabled; see [this helpful blog](https://patshaughnessy.net/2017/12/12/installing-the-postgres-ltree-extension) for instructions
+- PostgreSQL's [ltree extension](https://www.postgresql.org/docs/current/ltree.html) and [uuid-osp](https://www.postgresql.org/docs/current/uuid-ossp.html) extensions must be installed in the DB
-- [Graphile Migrate](https://github.com/graphile/migrate) must be setup on the DB and the migrations run
 - Update `.env` to appropriate values
+- Run `graphile-migrate watch` in addition to `npm start`; see [Graphile Migrate](https://github.com/graphile/migrate) for more information

 ## How to run